DevonReihl/Capstone1/README.md

 This is my first capstone react client,
-Any user can look around and see images and video of past work, They can contact the leaders of the team, and they can get more info
+Any user can look around and see images and video of past work, They can more info. members can edit there info new members can be added items can be deleted